mctinker/Map-Tasker/README.md

 Llama based models are supported via [Ollama](https://ollama.com/), which you must manually download, install and run it once to set up the server on your desktop.

 **Note 6:**
+For MAC and Linux only (Windows 11 has problems installing the necessary dependencies)...

 'ffmpeg' version 8 or highler can optionally be installed to make embedded YouTube videos clickable and to display them in a separate video-player window from within the Map view.
 Other videos, such as those stored on Dropbox as 'mp4' files, are not affected and will display as a clickable hot-link.